 While I have written books on TLS, DNSSEC, and OpenPGP, as well as the infamous Networknomicon, I retain enough sanity and self-respect to not write a core DNS book.

-Unless your network connection involves phrases like “UDP over carrier pachyderm,” “we get phone service every third Sunday,” or “Mars Colony One.”
+Unless your network connection involves phrases like “UDP over carrier pachyderm,” “we get phone service every third Sunday,” or “Callisto Colony One.”
 Then do what you gotta.

 If the forger’s address is in my SPF record, I am having a very bad day.